GavinRay97/GavinRay97.github.io/data/blog/io-uring-fixed-bufferpool-zig.md

 The traditional way to architect a buffer pool is to have it function similar to an arena allocator.
 A fixed amount of memory is allocated up-front when the buffer pool is created, and when reading/writing pages to disk, pointers/references to fixed-size chunks of that memory are passed to the disk manager.
 The disk manager then reads/writes the pages to disk, and the buffer pool is responsible for updating the page's metadata (e.g. dirty bit, reference count, etc).

 When the disk manager performs I/O operations, these generally block the calling thread.
-This means that the buffer pool must be able to handle multiple I/O operations at the same time.
-This is usually done by having a thread pool that is responsible for performing the I/O operations.
-The buffer pool then passes the I/O operations to the thread pool, and the thread pool is responsible for performing the I/O operations and notifying the buffer pool when the I/O operations complete.
+This means that if the buffer pool wants to support concurrent I/O operations, then it must offload them to separate threads.
+This is usually done by having a thread pool that I/O request can be submitted to.

 This architecture is simple and easy to understand, but it has a few drawbacks: